janardannn/KickassTorrentsAPI/README.md

 # ABOUT

 This is a unofficial API for KickassTorrents.
-It uses Python requests module and BeautifulSoup 4 to get the webpage(s) and to find the magnets links present in the webpage(s).
+It uses Python requests module and BeautifulSoup 4 to get the webpage(s) and to find the magnet links present in the webpage(s).

 It is in early development stage, so the features available are very less but it gets the job done.